 This simple step could result in substantial reductions to your heating bill, as well as your general energy costs.
 Consider switching to a provider that offers a carbon-neutral tariff if you are also concerned about your carbon footprint.
 You may also find that there are other benefits to making a switch.
-Some providers offer a free smart meter installation, and if you become a Compare the Market customer, you can enjoy rewards schemes like Meerkat Movies.
+For example, some providers offer a free smart meter installation, and if you become a Compare the Market customer, you can enjoy rewards schemes like Meerkat Movies.

-Generally speaking, it is a good idea to close the doors in the areas you want to be heated.
+Generally speaking, it is good to close the doors in the areas you want to be heated.
 All types of radiators and other heaters work by creating a convection current in a space (such as a room).
 As the warmed air rises, it circles around the space so that the entire room is warmed.
-It then cools, sinks down to a lower level and travels back towards the radiator to be warmed up again.
+It then cools, sinks to a lower level and travels back towards the radiator to be warmed up again.

-When you close the doors in the room you want to be heated, you ensure that this current flow is kept within the designated space.
+When you close the doors in the room, you want to be heated.
+You ensure that this current flow is kept within the designated space.
 The flow becomes far less efficient when much of the air flows out of the room and into a different space.
 So if you are only using certain rooms, have the radiators heating to a comfortable temperature and close the door to get the most out of them.